 D.1.1 Introduction

 In their assessments and submissions developers will be expected to undertake appropriate assessment in support of their navigation risk assessment.
-This could also be extended to cover some aspects of search and rescue (SAR) and emergency response if this is required by MCA.
+This can be extended to cover some aspects of search and rescue (SAR) and emergency response.

 This Annex gives an overview of:

-the purpose of the appropriate assessment in a eveloper’s assessment and submission
+the purpose of the appropriate assessment in a developer’s assessment and submission;

-the types of appropriate assessment, for example modelling, sought for in a eveloper’s assessment and submission
+the types of appropriate assessment, for example modelling, sought for in a developer’s assessment and submission;

-the hierarchy of appropriate assessment techniques appropriate to a eveloper’s assessment and submission
+the hierarchy of appropriate assessment techniques appropriate to a developer’s assessment and submission;

 the concept of a scenario to control the scope and depth of the appropriate assessment.